 So you're enjoying THE BEATLES on iTunes, RockBand, Spotify, disc, or vinyl... and what's next?
 Here are over 400 albums that homage the most diverse and eternal band in Rock history.

-My recent music players have let you hear hundreds of artists from every era imitating the song styles of John and Paul.
-Now check out these full albums that directly homage the sonic styles or adventuresome spirit of particular Beatles albums, all in chronological order.
+I've already posted Music Players which have let you hear hundreds of artists from every era imitating the song styles of John and Paul.
+Now check out these full albums that directly homage the sonic styles or adventuresome spirit of specific Beatles albums, all in chronological order.

-THE BEATLES are eternal for a few reasons: they opened the door for virtually every sound and style that has followed them; they embodied an ideal of a better world though creativity and compassion; and finally, you can't beat a great melody.
+THE BEATLES are eternal for a few reasons: they opened the door for virtually every sound and style that has followed them; they embodied an ideal of a better world though creativity and compassion; and, ultimately, you can't beat a great melody.